tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/ibm-rational-quality-manager-rqm/overview.md

-Version 4 includes support for specifying adapters by name, and fixes APAR PI54019 Error using Rational Quality Manager version 3 in IBM UrbanCode Deploy 6.2.
+Version 4 includes support for specifying adapters by name, and fixes APAR PI54019Error using Rational Quality Manager version 3 in IBM UrbanCode Deploy 6.2.